-You can deliver a project or programme on time, to budget, and meet all your declared objectives; likewise your business operations may appear to be on track.
-But if your overall strategy is proved incorrect, the business venture will, ultimately, be deemed a failure.
+You can deliver a project or programme on time, to budget and meet all your declared programme objectives; likewise, all your business operations could be functioning as expected.
+But if your overall business strategy is ultimately incorrect, the business will be deemed a failure.

 Why is strategic risk management important?

 Strategic risks are, by definition, the risks of you not achieving your business strategy.
-This means that a business which fails to deal with its strategic risks faces failure if those risks eventually materialise; e.g. the risk of not achieving ‘x’ by a particular date.
+This means that a business which fails to deal with its strategic risks faces failure if those risks eventually materialise.

-- Start by capturing a suitable statement of your overall business strategy.
-This should be done by the board of directors, and needs to be as specific and quantified as possible.
+- A good start would be to capture a suitable statement of the overall business strategy.
+This should be done by the board of directors and needs to be as specific and as quantifiable as possible.

-- This strategy statement then needs to be suitably communicated to at least two levels down within the organisation, or even the whole organisation if you are dealing with a small or medium sized business.
+- Once the business strategy, KPIs and KRIs are made clear, they should then be suitably communicated from the board members to at least two levels down within the organisation, or even the whole organisation if you are dealing with a small or medium-sized businesses.

 - Market trends for specific products being offered.